Powered by Women First Digital

 It is recommended to wait until the first day of your missed period before taking a urine pregnancy test.
 This is usually about two weeks after conception.
 However, some tests are more sensitive than others and can be taken earlier.

-If you get a negative result, try retesting after one week to double-check.
+If you get a negative test result but still suspect you may be pregnant, try retesting after one week to double-check.
 Some home pregnancy tests suggest doing this no matter what your first results are.

 Where to get the test

-Each brand has its own way of showing results; it could be plus or minus signs, bars, or if it’s a digital test, it may show the word “pregnant” or “not pregnant”.
-It’s important to read the instructions carefully to know what the result will look like to avoid any confusion.
+Each brand has its own way of showing results; it could be plus or minus signs, bars, or if it’s a digital test, it may show the words “pregnant” or “not pregnant”.
+It’s important to read the instructions carefully to know what the result will look like and avoid any confusion.

 For the non-digital tests, you must remember this: It doesn’t matter how light or thin the results may look, if you see a weak “+” sign or one bar is bolder than the other, it’s still a positive result.
 You can only consider a result as negative when there’s no sign of another bar.